Galvinella adarensis

-Eubranchus adarensis is a species of sea slug or nudibranch, a marine gastropod mollusc in the family Eubranchidae.
+Galvinella adarensis is a species of sea slug or nudibranch, a marine gastropod mollusc in the family Eubranchidae.
 Members of the species are hermaphrodites.
 The species deposits their eggs on a substratum, where they eventually hatch into a larval stage, ultimately reaching adulthood.

 Distribution

 This species was described from Cape Adare at the mouth of Robertson Bay, Antarctica in 82–92 m of water.